 It’s smooth, creamy, cool, and incredible.
 No one can turn down a second (or third) helping of this delectable dip.

 This, too, is just simple – but yummy – guacamole.
-However, with the right extras, you can easily make it look like a warty witch.
+However, the presentation is absolutely gruesome.
+(Which, for Halloween, means absolutely AWESOME.)

 If you love The Nightmare Before Christmas and enjoy olives and ricotta cheese, this will be your new favorite recipe.